sorifiend/customBorder/README.md

 # customBorder
+An example java class for a question on StackOverflow: https://stackoverflow.com/questions/45667001/attaching-images-to-jlabels-border

-To use add the following:
+To use this code copy it into your project as a new class, then add the following to your form class:

 ```
    //Create border